The Kraftwerk FAQ »

 Many, many Kraftwerk bootlegs have been made over the years, and a discussion of their relative merits is beyond the scope of this FAQ.
 However, track listings and cover art of just some of them can be seen at the bootleg section of

 See also the item in this FAQ about bootleg reissues of the early Kraftwerk albums.

 This FAQ is not intended to give tips how to get bootlegs and/or illegally published materials.

 What is the Maximum Kraftwerk CD?

 It is a biography, a 'spoken word product', there is no original music of Kraftwerk and it is not authorised by Kraftwerk, not official.
 It contains the full story of the band with interviews, released in 2004 by Chrome Dreams.

-No. It is unauthorised DVD of Kraftwerk history from the begining, through their most important and influential period until nowadays.
+No. It is an unauthorised DVD of Kraftwerk history from the begining, through their most important and influential period until 2008.
 It includes rarely seen live and performance footage of Kraftwerk and some other contemporary bands, studio recordings of many of Kraftwerk tracks, interviews of former members and contributors (especially Karl Bartos and Klaus Röder) and many photographs.

 Released in 2008 by Chrome Dreams (main feature: 180 minutes, all regions, sreen format 4:3, stereo sound mix)